 The IndieWeb is a group of independent creators who use their websites as the foundations of digital identity.
-Web technologies both extant and under development are used to copy data from one site to another, which forms the basis of a distributed social network where each participant’s posts, likes, comments, and other personal output is stored on their own site.
+Web technologies both extant and under development are used to copy data from one site to another, which forms the basis of a distributed social network where each participant's posts, likes, comments, and other personal output are stored on his or her personal site.

 To taste the flavor of this gathering, consider the process by which I gave my RSVP.

 I marked up this page's HTML with microformats: special HTML classes which establish additional semantics for the HTML tags to which they are attached.
 I used the class which indicated that part of this page was an RSVP, as well as the ones which pointed out my name.

 I sent, to a particular endpoint on the IndieWeb Summit website, an HTTP request which pointed at the Summit RSVP page and at this page.
 The endpoint then updated the Summit RSVPs with a link to my homepage.